GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 ## GraphQL query to synchronize content from upstream to downstream sites

-The GraphQL query below is triggered by the `post_updated` WordPress hook on the upstream WordPress site, to synchronize the content of the updated post to the relevant downstream sites.

-(To also add the other properties -tags, categories, author and featured image- check out the previous recipe.)
+The GraphQL query below (which can be triggered by the `post_updated` WordPress hook) is executed on the upstream WordPress site, to synchronize the content of the updated post to the relevant downstream sites.
+(The query can be adapted to also synchronize the other properties -tags, categories, author and featured image-, as explained in the previous recipe.)

 It does the following:

-- It retrieves the content from the updated post
+- It receives the slug of the updated post, and its new and previous content
 - It retrieves the meta property `"downstreams"`, which is an array containing the domains of the downstream domains which are suitable for that post
 - If the meta property does not exist, it then retrieves option `"downstreams"`, which contains the list of all the downstream domains
 - It executes an `updatePost` mutation on each of the downstream sites, passing the updated content